allanlw/hphpc-docker/README.md

 # HPHPc Docker

-This repo contains everything required to build a functioning docker image with HPHPc (HipHop-PHP-Compiler) circa early February 2013.

-## About

-HPHPc is a PHP to C++ compiler that was developed originally developed at Facebook.
-It has largely been replaced by HHVM which uses a JIT based architecture instead.
-This repo contains a Dockerfile, and a git config for submodules to create a container to run legacy hphpc in, as one might expect to find it in early 2013.
+HPHPc is a PHP to C++ compiler that was originally developed at Facebook and later abandoned in favor of HHVM's JIT-based architecture.
+This repo contains a Dockerfile, git submodules for the right dependencies, and some small patches to build a container with a working HPHPc in it, as one might expect to find it in early 2013.
 Compiling on a modern system, while theoretically possible, is likely to result in dependency hell, so using this Dockerfile can be convenient for experimentation.

 To get started quickly, an example program and invocation are provided: